JEOresearch/EyeTracker/HeadTracker/readme.md

 1. Ensure a webcam is connected.
 The script defaults to camera index 1.
 Change to 0 if needed.
 2. Run the script:
     python MonitorTracking.py
+3. Run the cursor visualization (optional) in a separate terminal: python CursorCircle.py
-3. Two windows will appear:
+5. Two windows will appear:
     - "Head-Aligned Cube": shows your face with overlayed bounding box and tracking vector.
     - "Facial Landmarks": shows the detected facial landmarks.